NWC-CUAHSI-Summer-Institute/NextGen-Uncertainty-quantification/README.md

 make install
 ```
 # Testing installed ngen
 To make sure that your installed ngen works correctly you can use the following command.
+Supposed you have loaded routing module in your environment.

 ```sh
  /home-directory/ngen/cmake_build/ngen /home-directory/ngen/ubiquitous-doodle/Gage_11480390.gpkg "all" /home-directory/ngen/ubiquitous-doodle/Gage_11480390.gpkg "all" realization.json